nicolewhite/reddit-airport-codes/README.md

 See [mod resources](https://developers.reddit.com/docs/mod_resources) for more details on installing and managing apps.

+# Development

+This app is developed using [Devvit](https://developers.reddit.com/docs/) and is open source on GitHub at [nicolewhite/reddit-airport-codes](https://github.com/nicolewhite/reddit-airport-codes).

 # Changelog

 ## 0.0.3

 * Add FAQ
-* Add links to GitHub at bottom of comment
+* Add links to FAQ and bug reports at bottom of comment
+* Don't repeat city and state if they are the same
+  * For example, `Dubai, Dubai, United Arab Emirates` will now be `Dubai, United Arab Emirates`

 ## 0.0.2